When is the best time to visit Iceland?

-Before planing your trip to Iceland, it’s essential to consider what you want to do and see on your journey because the time of year can affect what’s available.
-For example, you can only see the northern lights in certain months, while some other attractions are available throughout the year.
+Before planning your trip to Iceland, you must consider what you want to do and see on your journey because the time of year can affect what’s available.
+For example, you can only see the northern lights in certain months, while other attractions are available throughout the year.

 Weather in Iceland

 The weather in Iceland varies in different parts of the island.

 Over the year, the average temperature typically ranges from -2°C to 14°C and is rarely below -8°C or above 17°C.